Saving Money: Value Added Tax

 Photo: Alex Yampolsky

-One of the most important and meaningful aspects of any bar mitzvah (and for some bat mitzvahs) is the donning of tefillin.
-Jerusalem is home to Oter Israel, one of the most highly regarded producers in the world of tefillin in accordance with all types of Jewish tradition.
-In addition to selling tefillin, Oter Israel also offers tours of its factory, where you can get an up-close look at the process of making tefillin, from inscription to assembly.
-Learning about all the effort and care that goes into producing tefillin is sure to enhance the experience of putting on tefillin as a Jewish adult for the first time.
+One of the most meaningful elements of any Bar Mitzvah (and for some Bat Mitzvahs) is the donning of tefillin.
+Jerusalem is home to Oter Israel, one of the world’s most highly regarded producers of tefillin that meet all standards of Jewish tradition.
+In addition to offering tefillin for purchase, Oter Israel provides guided tours of their factory.
+Visitors can observe the entire process—from inscription to assembly—and learn about the care and craftsmanship involved in creating these sacred items.
+This deeper understanding greatly enriches the experience of wearing tefillin for the first time as a Jewish adult.

 Read more about Oter Israel >>